 A Visitor Oyster card gives you access to exclusive discounts and special offers in London.
 You could save cash when shopping or dining out, and at entertainment venues.
-Visitor Oyster Card discounts also apply to the Emirates Air Line cable car.
+Visitor Oyster Card discounts also apply to the IFS Cloud cable car.

 What is an Oyster Card – Will you be buying one?

 We love the Oyster Card maximum daily fare feature when visiting London.
 Using the card also saved us time as well as money while exploring London.